VectorInstitute/FL4Health/README.md

 ### Feature Alignment

 A common problem when working with distributed datasets is a lack of feature alignment.
 That is, some datasets may contain extra features that others do not, or vice versa.
 Even if the feature columns are completely shared, there may be issues associated with disjoint feature values.
-Consider the setting of a categorical feature where a client has more categoires than another.
+Consider the setting of a categorical feature where a client has more categories than another.
 When one-hot encoding these features, there can be a dimensionality mismatch or ordering mismatch in the one-hot representations if the clients are left to independently encode these features.
 The code in this folder facilitates automatic alignment through an initial communication round between the server and clients.
 Current there are two supported alignment approaches.
 1) The server can provide "oracle" instructions to the clients around how to encode their features.
 2) The server samples a client from the pool to provide such a mapping for the feature space and uses that to inform other clients about how to map their own features.